 Pullen notes Stonebriar Fazio is a player-friendly course with not many forced carries.
 One of those forced carries is the approach on no. 2, a par-4, 407-yard, dogleg right.
 After a tee shot over a wetland to an elevated landing area, the second shot must clear a stream.
 The green is guarded by a huge bunker on the left.

 The five-acre lake comes in to play on no. 11, a 412-yard, par-4 dogleg right, and the 421-yard, par-4 no. 14.
 The 11th goes against the prevailing wind and requires a tee shot between framed bunkering.
 The green is long and narrow.
 On the 14th the lake guards the entire right side and once you reach the green you will find a tricky two-tiered surface 46 yards deep.

 Another feature of Fazio's dirt-moving is that many fairways are mounded on the sides allowing some wayward shots to bounce back toward the fairway.
 However, Fazio's major intent was to give the golfer a feeling of seclusion -- that he's the only golfer on the course.
 And much of the time, because of the mounds, he can't see the parallel fairway or its cart path.

-"I think the golf course still looks natural," said Pullen.
+"I think the golf course still looks natural," Pullen said.
 "Even with all the dirt moving it still looks like it has always been here.
 I think lots of people have never thought of going to Frisco for a weekend getaway, but once they play the course they will want to."